 They might be your rivals, but they can help your brand visibility by proxy.
 Plus, healthy competition with a touch of mutual respect is beneficial in the long run.

-Seeing as the ultimate goal of a brand is to establish a connection with its audience, it’s essential to give your brand a human touch.
+Since the ultimate goal of your brand is to establish a proper connection with your audience, it’s essential to give your brand a human touch.

 There is no one-size-fits-all formula, but you can always start by weaving an authentic narrative based on your goals and values.